WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

-\paragraph{Preprocessing} This section details the preprocessing steps taken to bring the HHAR dataset from its raw form to its final form used in WOODS.
-The raw data was gathered with 10 different smart devices (2 from each model: Nexus 4, Galaxy S3, Galaxy S3 Mini, LG Watch, and Samsung Galaxy Gears).
+\paragraph{Preprocessing} This section details the preprocessing steps taken for the HHAR dataset.
+The raw data was gathered with 10 different smart devices (2 from each model).
 Different models have different sampling frequencies, plus recordings have gaps in the data samples where devices temporarily stopped recording, making the time series irregularly sampled.
-We first remove the recordings of any device that either is missing signals or has less than 100 seconds of recording.
-We then sort the data points in each sequence according to their recorded time, instead of the indexing created by the devices as the indexing is ordered by the time the data was saved on the device instead of the time of recording.
-Next, we scale the accelerometer and gyroscope data separately.
-Finally, we split the full recordings into sequences of five seconds and resample at 100Hz.
+We first remove the recordings of any device that either is missing considerable amounts of signals or has less than 100 seconds of recording.
+We then sort the data points in each sequence according to their recorded time, instead of time the data was saved on the device.
+Next, we split the full recordings into sequences of five seconds and resample at 100Hz.
+Finally, we normalize the data with a standard scaler applied to the accelerometer and gyroscope channels separately.

 \paragraph{Domain information} Table~\ref{table:hhar_domain_proportions} details the proportion of samples and labels across domains.